dknight/whoopee/2024-01-05 lua-cheatsheet.md

 ### String literals

 String literals are enclosed with `"` (double quotes) or `'` single quotes.
-Yout just need to keep in mind that a single type of quotation mark cannot be nested.
+You just need to keep in mind that a single type of quotation mark cannot be nested.
 To avoid errors [escape sequences](#escape-sequences) or string blocks should be used.